Wind-River/vxworks7-client-for-bluemix/README.md

 ### Overview

-This Readme page provides a quick summary of how to build and run the IBM Bluemix SDK that will reside in VxWorks 7 on your device.
+This README page provides a quick summary of how to build and run the IBM Bluemix SDK that will reside in VxWorks 7 on your device.
 The IBM Bluemix SDK is an embedded C client library for interacting with the IBM Watson Internet of Things (IoT) Platform.
 This client library is not provided in VxWorks 7 RPM packages or on the VxWorks 7 product DVDs .
 You will need to manually install this library on VxWorks 7.

 ### Installation